 Is a safety razor suitable for beginners?

-Yes, provided you shave lightly and without pressure and at the right angle.
+Yes, provided you shave lightly without pressure and at the correct angle.
 Often less irritation.
 See safety razors.

 Aftershave lotion or balm?

-Lotion refreshes and may sting lightly; balm soothes and hydrates.
-Choose based on skin type.
-Discover aftershaves.
+Lotion refreshes and can sting slightly; balm soothes and moisturizes.
+Choose based on your skin type.
+Explore aftershaves.

 Do I need a shaving brush?